 Work Exchange and Internship Opportunities at Dancing Rabbit

 If you’d like to see what life is like at Dancing Rabbit and build your skills in sustainable living at the same time, you may be interested in a work exchange or internship position.
 In exchange for your help on a project, your project host typically provides for your living accommodations, food, and other living expenses while at Dancing Rabbit.
 Opportunities to gain hands-on experience is, of course, also part of the exchange.
-Projects often include natural building, green building, building design, organic gardening and food preservation, small agricultural endeavors, small business projects, and sustainable technology.
+Projects often include natural building, green building, building design, organic gardening and food preservation, small agricultural endeavors, small business projects, childcare, and sustainable technology.
 The work exchange/internship “season” generally runs from April through October (though occasionally extended season opportunities arise).